MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemmanagementservice-diagnosenetworkconnection.md

 ---
-Description: 'Diagnoses the network connectivity of a VM in a Windows Network Virtualization Environment.' ms.assetid: 'c18f48bf-1f57-4a23-a495-462afad42750'
+Description: Diagnoses the network connectivity of a VM in a Windows Network Virtualization Environment. ms.assetid: c18f48bf-1f57-4a23-a495-462afad42750
-title: 'DiagnoseNetworkConnection method of the Msvm\_VirtualSystemManagementService class'
+title: DiagnoseNetworkConnection method of the Msvm\_VirtualSystemManagementService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DiagnoseNetworkConnection method of the Msvm\_VirtualSystemManagementService class